Updated: 18 Jun, 2026 | SlideUpLift

 A roadmap diagram is a powerful way to visualize your plans and keep everyone coordinated.
 Be it a product launch, project timeline, or business strategy, PowerPoint makes it easy to turn your ideas into a clear, visual plan.
 PowerPoint’s built-in features and templates can help you create a well-executed roadmap quickly.

 In this section, we will look at various interesting ways to create a roadmap diagram in PowerPoint.
 These ways give you the control to design and structure the roadmap as per your convenience.
-They are easy-to-follow steps that will guide you on how to make a roadmap without any difficulty.
-So, there are the following ways to create one in PowerPoint:
+They are easy-to-follow steps that will guide you on how to make a roadmap on PowerPoint without any difficulty.
+So, there are the following ways to create one:

 1. Using SmartArt.